standout/standout-help-center/help/using-standout/connections.md

 To remove an account:

-1. Open the account
+1. Open the accounts page
-2. Click "Delete" or "Remove"
+2. Click "Delete" or "Remove" for the account you want to remove
 3. Confirm the removal

 **Note**: Make sure no integrations are using the account before removing it.